Hadoop and Apache Spark – A Comparison

 Both of these frameworks have become synonym with data science and have helped in major breakthroughs of big data.

-In this article, we will explore the difference between the two.
+In this article, we will explore the difference between Big Data Hadoop and Spark.
 We will begin with a brief revision of what these technologies are and the, divulge into their contrasting features.

 Let’s start this discussion with the granddaddy of big data – Hadoop.